OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 Jenkins makes your compile packages available in Octopus, ready to be deployed.

-Let's create a new job by going to the Jenkins home page and clicking **New item**, then **Freestyle project**, and assigning the following settings:
+Create a new job by going to the Jenkins home page and clicking **New item**, then **Freestyle project**, and assigning the following settings:

 ### Source code management